powelleggchaser/JACOBIr/README.md

 3. Run in RStudio:

-a.
-Open "GSRU.R" in Rstudio
+a) Open "GSRU.R" in Rstudio;
-b. make desired edits in options section at the top of the script
+b) Make desired edits in options section at the top of the script;
-c.
-Run whole script
+c) Run whole script;

 4. Run from command line:

 a.
-Open "GSRU.R" in your chsen text editor
+Open "GSRU.R" in your chsen text editor;
-b. make desired edits in options section at the top of the script and save file
+b.
+Make desired edits in options section at the top of the script and save file;
 c.
-Run script from commmand line with no arguements
+Run script from commmand line with no arguements;

 * Configuration